 Yet, if there was a hero in the entire saga of solidifying the first amendment, it was the towering persona of Syama Prasad Mukherji.
 An orator par excellence, equipped with a sharp wit and an unparalleled clarity of thought, the book presents a detailed account of how Mukherjee incisively took the case of the first amendment apart.
 The excerpts of his speech reproduced in the book highlight some of the most glaring drawbacks of the amendment.
 In his speech, Mukherjee implores Nehru for putting the cart before the horse by amending the constitution for laws that don’t fit in instead of amending the laws themselves.
 He questions the need for an amendment by aptly providing Nehru with the logic of having a written constitution and a separate chapter on fundamental rights, indicating their inherent permanence.
 The wisdom of Mukherjee’s powerful speech can be best captured from the following bidding lines reminding Nehru of the everlasting impact of the amendment:

 ‘For the saddest epitaph which can be carved in memory of a vanished liberty is that it was lost because its possessors failed to stretch forth a saving hand while there was time’.

-The book is punctuated with interesting trivia like Raja Kamkhya Narain being the first politician to use a helicopter for campaigning and V.K.T Chari, the advocate general of Madras being the brains behind what ultimately became the 9th schedule, which makes it an interesting read.
+The book is punctuated with interesting trivia like Raja Kamkhya Narain being the first politician to use a helicopter for campaigning and V.K.T Chari, the advocate general of Madras, being the brains behind what ultimately became the 9th schedule, which makes it quite an engaging read.
 I would definitely recommend this book and it might prompt you to buy Syama Prasad Mukherjee’s biography as it did for me.